Julabob/OverTheWire/Bandit/Level_1_to_2.md

-First we look at the contents of the directory using the ls command.
+First, we look at the directory's contents using the ls command.

 ```bash
 ls -al
 ```
 That lists all the files.

-The file "-" is interesting however we can't open it using conventional methods.
+The file "-" is interesting, however we can't open it using conventional methods.

 ![Image](https://github.com/user-attachments/assets/22edad62-2fce-4375-a013-6d710938f0ed)